microchip-pic-avr-examples/avr128da48-cnano-rnbd-rn487x-gettingstarted-mplab-mcc/README.md

     <br />

-7. The Notifications \[MCC\] tab will appear after library addition to describe required actions.
-These reflect the need for Reset Pin connected to the Module to be assigned to a pin this is required by the library.
-Select and configure dependent UART instance under Dependency Selector
+7. The **Notifications \[MCC\]** tab will appear after the library addition to describe required actions.
+The library requires the Reset Pin to be connected to the Module, which needs to be assigned to a pin.
+Select and configure the dependent UART instance under Dependency Selector

     ![](images/GUID-B93C6167-5693-4253-97A7-E08BE3AAACAC-low.png)